Q: How do I make a tutoring appointment and where are they held?

 Q: How many appointments can I make per day?
 Per week?

-A: You may schedule a maximum of two appointments per day, as long as they are for different subjects.
+A: Undergraduate students: Undergraduates may schedule a maximum of two appointments per day, as long as they are for different subjects.
 For example, you could have a CHEM 1A appointment in the morning and a Physics 2A appointment in the afternoon.
 We recommend giving yourself at least a 30 minute break between appointments to rest your brain and prepare for your second appointment.

-You may schedule a maximum of two appointments per subject per week.
+Undergraduate students may schedule a maximum of one appointment per subject per week.
 This is so we can provide tutoring for as many students as possible.
 Also, the goal of tutoring is for you to become a more independent and confident student, so you need time to try out what you have learned in tutoring between sessions.

 Q: How far in advance can I schedule an appointment?

-A: If you wish, you may schedule recurring appointments for the same day and time with the same tutor throughout the semester.
+A: If you wish, you may schedule recurring appointments for the same day and time with the same tutor throughout the semester, depending on the tutor's availability.

 Q: How do I cancel my appointment?